patternfly/patternfly-react/packages/react-core/src/components/ToggleGroup/examples/ToggleGroup.md

 Adding text to a toggle item with an icon helps clarify the button's function.

 To do this, pass a descriptive label to the `text` property of a `<ToggleGroupItem>`.

-When passing both `text` and `icon` properties to a `<ToggleGroupItem>`, you can also pass in `iconPosition` to determine whether the icon is rendered at the start or end of the item.

 ```ts file="./ToggleGroupTextIcon.tsx"
 ```